“When the going gets tough, put one foot in front of the other and just keep going. Don’t give up.”

-Even though I cannot afford a gym membership, fancy training equipment, the right supplements and vitamins, and I struggle to afford to eat the proper number of meals a day, I am in the best physical shape of my life.
+Even though I couldn’t afford a gym membership, fancy training equipment, the right supplements and vitamins, and I struggled to afford to eat the proper number of meals a day, I was in the best physical shape of my life.

-Three years ago I used to weigh only 121 pounds at a height of 5 feet eight inches.
-I know weigh 159 pounds.
+I used to weigh only 121 pounds at a height of 5 feet eight inches.
+Fast forward three years, and my weight is 159 pounds.
 Little body fat.
 Just the way I like it.

 By sheer power of will.
 By just going after it with what I have.

-I have two 3 KG weights and one of those ab rollers.
+Two 7 pound dumbbells and one of those ab rollers.
 The number of exercises you can do with just those three things is quite amazing.
-I also do a few hundred pushups a day, run a couple of miles first thing in the morning, and I do a bit of shadow boxing every now and then.
+A few hundred pushups a day, a 2 mile run first thing in the morning, and quite a bit of shadow boxing every now and then.